-At the end of August in 2002, we deposited our son at the doorstep of Georgetown University in Washington, D.C.
+At the end of August in 2002, we deposited our son at the doorstep of Georgetown University in Washington, DC.
 We played tourists for 10 days and helped him move in to his dorm before the time came to say good-bye.
-As Abi and I flew back across the country, I cried all the way – from Washington, D.C. to Dallas to San Jose, CA. When we got off of the plane in Dallas, the flight attendant asked if all was well and I said, “Oh yes, we just left our son at college and I’m having a pity party.”
-She smiled warmly and said, “My son is only 8 and I’m already worried about that day to come!”
+As Abi and I flew back across the country, I cried all the way from Washington, DC to Dallas to San Jose, CA. When we got off of the plane in Dallas, the flight attendant asked if all was well.
+I said, “Oh yes, we just left our son at college and I’m having a pity party.”
+She smiled warmly and said, “My son is only eight and I’m already worried about that day to come!”

-Flash forward to May 2014 – in just about a week Abi and I will once again be back in Washington, D.C., one our absolute favorite cities.
-And okay, yes, it just happens to be the city in which our son lives, which may have something to do with the fact that it’s one of our favorite cities.
+Fast forward to May 2014.
+In just about a week Abi and I will once again be back in Washington, DC.
+It’s one our absolute favorite cities.
+And okay, yes, it just happens to be the city in which our son lives.
+It may have something to do with the fact that it’s one of our favorite cities.

-So, yes, in just a few short days we’ll find ourselves on an overnight flight (oh how I wish I could sleep on a plane) to Washington, D.C. and I couldn’t be happier at the prospect for several pretty good reasons.
+So, yes, in just a few short days we’ll find ourselves on an overnight flight to Washington, DC.
+I couldn’t be happier at the prospect for several pretty good reasons.